 Taylor Reveley was sworn in as the 27th president of William & Mary on September 5, 2008, after serving as interim president since February 2008.
 Before assuming his current post, he served as dean of William & Mary Law School for almost a decade, starting in August 1998.
 He is the John Stewart Bryan Professor of Jurisprudence.

-Reveley received his A.B. from Princeton University's Woodrow Wilson School of Public and International Affairs in 1965.
+Reveley received his A.B. from Princeton University in 1965.
 At Princeton, he was elected to Phi Beta Kappa and rowed on the lightweight crew for two years.
 Reveley went to law school at the University of Virginia, receiving his J.D. in 1968.
 During the United States Supreme Court's 1969 term, he clerked for Justice William J. Brennan, Jr.